NIGMS/Biomedical-Imaging-Analysis-using-AI-ML-Approaches/README.md

 <!-- Introduction --->
 <div id="intro"><h1> Introduction </h1></div><hr />
 <p>
 Data analysis and image processing is an important tool in biomedical engineering for identifying biologically relevant patterns within collected data.
 Although there are many well-established practices when it comes to data analysis, the ability to resolve important patterns hidden with data is limited by the knowledge of the researchers.
-Additionally, the identified patterns are highly susceptible to implicit biases contains within the data.
+Additionally, the identified patterns are highly susceptible to implicit biases contained within the data.
 Due to these limitations, there is a need for more advanced data analysis tools that can recognize the patterns and allow the researchers to accurately identify the biologically relevant patterns.

 _Artificial intelligence_ (AI), which is defined as the simulation of human intelligence by computers, is a cutting edge tool in data analysis that allows for computers to identify patterns within data.
 Within AI, there are many different fields of research including _computer vision_, _machine learning_, and _deep learning_.
 Specifically, _deep learning_ refers to the utilization of a _neural network_ to identify and classify complex patterns within multidimensional data (e.g., images, tabular data, database records, etc.).
 Implementation of neural networks is not limited to scientific research, however, and can be found in everyday use.
 Some common example of  _neural networks_ in action are: